Jaserelhabrouk/D_run_and_shoot/README.md

 /data includes data files such as map coordinates
 /doc includes all files for deliverable 1 and 2 as well as the team presentations

+# Dependcies
+SDL library needs to be downloaded from this link https://www.libsdl.org/download-2.0.php

 # Compilation
 Mac OS: